Stop treating the lunatic fringe of Chinese illegal miners with kid gloves!

 In addition, the effective implementation of regulations and fortifications towards the developmental potential of the sector must be the topmost importance to the regulating authorities.

-It must also be emphasised that societies at large have been both positively and negatively affected by small-scale mining.
+It must also be emphasised that societies at large has been both positively and negatively affected by small-scale mining.

 The positive effects include the extraction of ores from small deposits or from tailings which provide the rural folks and other small scale miners with sustainable incomes.